-Problem Action When using Netscape Communicator on a PC, the browser prompts you to download Verify you are using Netscape Communicator 4.7 or 4.7x.
-Netscape Communicator 6.0 or later is not supported. the Java plug-in.
-Netscape Communicator opens the page, but cannot find the Java plug-in.
-Netscape Communicator does not always find th correct plug -in.
-Manually download and install th plug -in.
-The browser freezes after pressing the Refresh or Reload button bringing theWeb-based System Manager back up.
+Problem Action The browser freezes after pressing the Refresh or Reload button bringing the Web-based System Manager back up.
 Browsers sometimes do not reload applets correctly.
 You can try either of the following: Refresh or delete the browser's cache.
 Restart the browser.
-This forces the browser to Attempting to connect to http:// yourmachine /wsm.html shows only your Web server's home page. reload the applets.
+This forces the browser to reload the applets.
+Attempting to connect to http:// yourmachine /wsm.html shows only your Web server's home page.
 The html files did not get linked to the web server's pub directory.
 To correct the problem complete the following: 1.
 Run configassist .
-Configure a Web server to run Web-based System Manager.
-Verify that there are Web-based System Manager files in the web server's pub directory.
+2. Configure a Web server to run Web-based System Manager.
+3. Verify that there are Web-based System Manager files in the web server's pub directory.